 The expression “Delivery” as used in this Contract shall be deemed to take place when:

-- signature (by the Buyer, or a person in the Buyer’s employ or any other person acting upon the Buyer’s instructions including such other person as shall be agreed with the Buyer (who for the purposes of this clause 5 and clause 8, shall be referred to as the “Buyer’s Nominee”)) of the Seller’s standard form of acknowledgement of Delivery, which shall be conclusive evidence of such Delivery.
+- the Buyer, or a person in the Buyer’s employ or any other person acting upon the Buyer’s instructions including such other person as shall be agreed with the Buyer (who for the purposes of this clause 4 and clause 7, shall be referred to as the “Buyer’s Nominee”) signs the Seller’s standard form of acknowledgement of Delivery, which shall be conclusive evidence of such Delivery.

-- Whilst every effort shall be made to ensure prompt Delivery, the Delivery Date is an estimate only and the Seller accepts no liability whatsoever for Delivery beyond the Delivery Date.
-The time for Delivery shall accordingly not be of the essence and any failure to adhere to the Delivery Date shall not entitle the Buyer or Buyer’s Nominee to claim damages or to rescind or cancel the Contract.
-The Goods may be delivered in advance of Delivery Date at the Seller’s discretion, upon giving reasonable notice to the Buyer.
+- Whilst reasonable efforts shall be made to ensure prompt Delivery, the Delivery Date is an estimate only and the Seller accepts no liability whatsoever for late Delivery.
+The time for Delivery shall not be of the essence and any failure to adhere to the Delivery Date shall not entitle the Buyer or Buyer’s Nominee to claim damages or to rescind or cancel the Contract.
+The Goods may be delivered in advance of the Delivery Date at the Seller’s discretion, upon giving reasonable notice to the Buyer.

 - The method of Delivery shall be at the Seller’s absolute discretion.